Larry Belcher: Kentucky House of Representatives

-Kentucky State Senate
+Kentucky Senate

 Death

 On October 6, 2008, Belcher was killed in a traffic accident in Edmonson County, Kentucky when his pickup truck ran into the back of a stopped tractor-trailer truck on Interstate 65.
 The medical cause of the accident was never determined.

 Legacy

 On January 10, 2018, Kentucky House Resolution 59 was introduced by Representatives Steve Riggs and Joni Jenkins urging the owners of KentuckyOne Health to rename the Medical Center South Jewish Hospital in Shepherdsville in honor of Belcher and his wife Linda, for their contributions to Bullitt County.
 Subsequently, the University of Louisville Health-Medical Center South elected to rename its boardroom the Larry Belcher Meeting Room.
 As of 2020, the Larry Belcher Meeting Room is the location of the Fox Chase City Council town hall meetings.